 Stage Manager: Judas Noir (Big Dreamers Brotherhood Productions); Mesh (Rhubarb Festival); Bleeders, She Mami Wata, Addicted, Oughtism (Watah Theatre); Bright Lights (Theatre Brouhaha/Fringe Festival 2016)

 Production Manager: Lukumi (Watah Theatre); Judas Noir (Big Dreamers Brotherhood Productions); Munschtime!
 (Young Peoples Theatre/Obsidian Theatre Apprentice); Passing Strange, Master Harold and The Boys (Obsidian Theatre/Obsidian Theatre Apprentice)

 Sarah has spent the majority of her life on the stage and has an extensive background in all types of performing arts.
 Sarah studied classical music with top vocal coaches and competed and flourished in vocal competitions from a young age.
-She performed for the Conservative Party of Canada and with the Toronto Philharmonic Orchestra.
+She has performed with the Toronto Philharmonic Orchestra.
 She later shifted gears and went on to study Musical Theatre in New York City at the American Musical and Dramatic Academy and The New School University (BFA Musical Theatre).
 Additionally, She studied and performed improv at the acclaimed Upright Citizen’s Brigade in NYC.

 In New York City she performed in an Off-Off Broadway sketch comedy show and a tour with the Theatre Rehabilitation for Youth.
 She was a main puppeteer and performer in a number of NYC’s Shadow Box Theatre’s productions.